 I thought about covering that version here first, but did not for two reasons: number one, it was never released in theaters, and number two, the versions I can find on-line are very low quality, so I could not pull good screen captures.

 The story goes that Chris Columbus had 20th Century Fox buy the rights to the cheapie and withhold it from release so it would not cheapen his big-budget Fantastic Four movie then in development.
 And considering that one of the executive producers on the New World film has a producer credit on the 2005 20th Century Fox release, I’d say I have to give the story some credence.
+[ETA: A more accurate version I’ve heard is that the cheapie was made specifically so that Bernd Eichinger of Constantin Film, the aforementioned exec producer, could maintain the rights to the characters]

 The point is that it was over 40 years before the Fantastic Four got proper feature film treatment, although the project was saddled with delays and rewrites for years.
 So let’s take a look at it and see what they finally came up with.